 You can use a universal mounting clip on your monitor or laptop, and the tripod thread helps to keep it steady.
-Although the webcam works with a variety of platforms, it is not certified compatible.
-The Logitech Capture app allows you to edit and customize video.
+Although the webcam works with a variety of platforms, it is not certified-compatible.
+The Logitech Capture app allows you to edit and customize videos.

 The best Logitech webcam for overall quality is the Logitech Brio Ultra HD Pro.
 Its combination of a premium glass lens and 4K ultra-HD video at 30 fps provide a crystal-clear image, but you can adjust the resolution to 1080p (at 30 or 60 fps) and 720p (at 30, 60, or 90 fps).
 You can zoom and pan, and the adjustable field of view has three presets to provide a close-up shot, a balanced frame, or a wide background.

 RightLight 3 automatically adjusts your image in direct sunlight, lowlight, or high-contrast scenarios.
 Meanwhile, the dual omnidirectional mics cancel noise while making your voice crisp and clear.
 The Brio can be used with Windows 7, 8 and 10, as well as Mac OSX 10.6 and above, and Xbox One.
 In addition, the Brio uses the Logi Tune app, which allows you to control your webcam and customize settings, such as framing focus and color presets, right on your laptop or desktop.
 The webcam is also certified to be compatible with most video conferencing apps.